caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

   --m-sample-metadata-file sample-metadata.tsv \
   --o-visualization ./reads/id-filtered-peri-fmt-table.qzv
 ```
-Now, we should collapse our table so our features are grouped at the species level.
+Now we should collapse our table so our features are grouped at the species level.
 ```shell
 qiime taxa collapse \
 --i-table ./reads/id-filtered-peri-fmt-table.qza \